 - Afternoon snack – Handfuls of whatever the kids were eating, leftover snacks from the kids' plates after they were done

-- Dinner – We ordered takeout a lot and I would stake my claim, eating half of everything my husband and I shared, despite the fact that he is 7 inches taller than me.
+- Dinner – We ordered takeout a lot.
+I would stake my claim, eating half of everything my husband and I shared, despite the fact that he is 7 inches taller than me.
 I never considered how odd that was until Noom.
+You mean I don't HAVE to eat my entire half of the pizza???
+Hmm…

-After using the Noom App it started to look more like this:
+After using the Noom App, which color codes all the food I enter, it started to look more like this:

 - Lunch – I liked to make a sheet pan meal once per week and eat a little for lunch each day.
 I am not a great chef so it was usually veggies (green) I could just dump onto the sheet pan with a simple protein (yellow or red), salt, pepper, olive oil.
-Or I would have my leftovers from the Meal Delivery Dinners from the previous night.
+Or I would have my leftovers from the Meal Delivery Box Dinners from the previous night.
+My favorite sheet pan meal became cauliflower, a can of chickpeas and once in a while fingerling potatoes.
+I could pair that with leftover meat, deli turkey, tuna, salmon, sometimes I'd roast a chicken breast with the veggies.

-- Dinner – Dinner used to be tough, partly due to my husbands taste preferences, but meal delivery kits made dinner SO much easier for me in terms of eating healthy.
-I talk more about it in my post Meal Delivery Kits for Weight Loss, but I would eat a half portion or whole portion of a meal delivery kit meal, from somewhere like Sun Basket or Hello Fresh.
+- Dinner – Dinner used to be tough, partly due to my husband's taste preferences, but meal delivery kits made dinner SO much easier for me in terms of eating healthy.
+I talk more about it in my post Meal Delivery Kits for Weight Loss, but I would eat a half portion or whole portion of a meal delivery kit meal, from somewhere like Sun Basket, Green Chef or Hello Fresh.
 I also no longer feel the need to eat the same portion as my husband but that was a hard habit to break.

-As time went on I started to develop some favorite go-to foods for each color.
+As time went on, and I learned more about nutrition from Noom, I started to develop some favorite go-to foods for each color.
 But other weeks I had a hard time thinking of foods to get to satisfy my yellow or green foods.

 I decided I needed to keep a handy list of my Favorite Noom Foods, so I made myself some printables.